 Calculating a suitable burden resistor size

-If the CT sensor is a current output type such as the YHDC SCT-013-000, the current signal needs to be converted to a voltage signal with a burden resistor.
-If it is a voltage output CT you can skip this step and miss out the burden resistor as the burden resistor is already built in to the CT.
+If the CT sensor is a "current output" type such as the YHDC SCT-013-000, the current signal needs to be converted to a voltage signal with a burden resistor.
+If it is a voltage output CT you can skip this step and leave out the burden resistor, as the burden resistor is built into the CT.

 1) Choose the current range you want to measure

 The YHDC SCT-013-000 CT has a current range of 0 to 100 A. For this example, let's choose 100 A as our maximum current.